Kreswell/kreswell.github.io/_posts/SomeStuffAboutLookingAtThings.md

 To say a thing is, well *a thing*, implies a few things about it:
 1. Boundedness.
 There is somewhere that it is and somewhere that it *isn't*.
-And this "where it is" bounded.
+Furthermore, "where it is" is bounded.
 We should be able to draw a finite-volume box that completely encloses it.
 (This condition can, and will, be relaxed a little when we change from talking about where it *is* to where it *could be*.)
+The apparent counterexamples here are things like electromagnetic fields, which we understand to exist everywhere in the universe.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI0ODQ3MTUzOSw1NjE5NzUzOTAsLTE0MT
-c5MTI3MjgsLTE5NzQxODIwNjAsLTU2NjI3NzE0NiwtMTk0NDE5
-Njg3NF19
+eyJoaXN0b3J5IjpbLTE0ODY3OTU3NjksNTYxOTc1MzkwLC0xND
+E3OTEyNzI4LC0xOTc0MTgyMDYwLC01NjYyNzcxNDYsLTE5NDQx
+OTY4NzRdfQ==
 -->